 Walk-on-dry: Minimum time before the coating can tolerate normal foot traffic without permanent marks, imprints or other physical damage.

-Dry to over coat, minimum: The shortest time allowed before the next coat can be applied.
+Dry to over coat, minimum: The recommended shortest time before the next coat can be applied.

 Dried/cured for service: Minimum time before the coating can be permanently exposed to the intended environment/medium.

 Maximum over coating intervals